Affiliate links on Android Authority may earn us a commission. Learn more.

 Walking through the wilderness is a lot of fun.
-You get some fresh air, exercise, and some time away from things like the Internet.
-Technology can’t really help all that much out there.
-However, there are some apps that you can take along that might help.
+You get some fresh air, exercise, and some time away from things like the internet.
+Technology can’t really help all that much out there, but there are some apps that you can take along that might prove useful.
 Many of them are even usable offline in case you’re going way out into the middle of nowhere.
-These are also mostly good for camping, although we do have a separate list of camping apps linked here if you need it.
+These are also mostly good for camping, although we do have a separate list of camping apps if you need it.
 Here are the best hiking apps for Android.

 Price: Free / $1.99

 1Weather is helpful for planning hikes.
-It has all of the usual weather features.
-That includes a weather widget, forecasts, current weather, and a weather radar.
-It also has a 12-week forecast.
+It has all of the usual weather features: a weather widget, forecasts, current weather, a weather radar, and a 12-week forecast.
 That can be very helpful for planning excursions further into the future.
 All of the features are available for free.
-The $1.99 just removes ads.
+The $1.99 fee just removes ads.
 It’s not what you’d typically think of when it comes to hiking apps.
 However, many people don’t enjoy hiking in inclement weather.
 Or maybe you want to plan a trip during inclement weather.
 Whatever floats your boat.
-We also recommend MyRader for its excellent radar capabilities if you need something better than 1Weather’s radar.
+We also recommend MyRadar for its excellent radar capabilities if you need something better than 1Weather’s radar.

 Price: Free / $11.99 with in-app purchases

-BackCountry Nav is one of the better hiking apps.
-It features a selection of offline topographical maps.
-You can use these to brave the great outdoors.
-It sources its maps from a variety of places.
-That includes USGS color aerial photography, OpenStreetMaps, NASA landsat data, and more.
-It supports a variety of countries, including the U.S., Spain, Italy, Germany, Austria, New Zealand, and others.
+BackCountry Nav is one of the best hiking apps.
+It features a selection of offline topographical maps, which you can use to brave the great outdoors.
+It sources its maps from a variety of places, including USGS color aerial photography, OpenStreetMaps, NASA Landsat data, and more.
+It supports various countries, including the US, Spain, Italy, Germany, Austria, New Zealand, and others.
 You’ll want to try the free version before you buy anything.
 This one is rather expensive.

 Compass (No Ads)